mondeja/leptos-fluent/book/src/intro.md

   while `leptos_i18n` only allows one.
-- `leptos-fluent` has a lot of strategies for activating the initial language of the user at initialization and updating it when the user changes the language, while `leptos_i18n` only has follows the cookie strategy.
+- `leptos-fluent` has a lot of strategies for activating the initial language of the user at initialization and updating it when the user changes the language, while `leptos_i18n` only follows the cookie strategy.
 - `leptos-fluent` automatically builds language names and directions based on language codes, while `leptos_i18n` don't.
 - `leptos-fluent` has multiple side effects for updating the language in the